WojciechMatuszewski/programming-notes/aws-stuff.md

 * When an object is deleted, **bucket may seem empty** but that's not the case.
 You just placed a _delete marker_ on that object (thus creating a new version).
 Your **previous versions are still there!, you can view them within versions tab!**.

 - You can restore your deleted objects by **deleting a delete marker**.

+* **you are still billed for old versions**.
+Event though there might a delete marker the object is not permanently deleted so you have to pay for the storage.

 #### Life-cycle rules